celest-dev/celest/packages/native/storage/README.md

 ### Secure Storage

-Sometimes you may need to store sensitive data, such as API keys or user credentials, in a way that is more secure than local storage.
+Sometimes, you need to store sensitive data, such as user credentials, and storing these in local storage would risk them being compromised.
-In this case, use the `secure` getter on a `NativeStorage` instance to get a secure variation.
+In these cases, use the `secure` getter on a `NativeStorage` instance to retrieve a secure variation.

+Values stored in a secure storage are encrypted before being written to the platform's native storage mechanism and decrypted when read.
+They do not share storage space with the local storage values.

 ```dart
 final secureStorage = storage.secure;